UKCSD/sp24-cse110-lab4/expose/javascript/part1.md

 Question 11: The array of discounted prices is returned

-Question 12: Just write `student.name` to access the name property
+Question 12A: Just write `student.name` to access the name property

+Question 12B: Use `student['Grad Year']` to access the value of the `Grad Year` property in the student object

+Question 12C: